 Tokenomics is the economics of tokens (cryptocurrencies).
 It is the study of token behaviour to read and analyse the token value over time as well as the factors that affect the token price.

-Tokenomics usually include things like the total number of tokens, token distribution, token holding, trading, etc. The overall purpose is to incentivize positive growth of the respective token.
+Tokenomics usually include things like the total number of tokens, token distribution, token holding, token listing, trading, etc. The overall purpose is to incentivize positive growth of the respective token.

 Until now, money or currencies were only issued by central banks under the guidance of governments.
 But cryptocurrencies have changed that.
 These are decentralized currencies which can be issued by just anyone, even individuals seeking to create their own micro-economies around the blockchain network.